Pentamethylcyclopentadienyl rhodium dichloride dimer

 Pentamethylcyclopentadienyl rhodium dichloride dimer is an organometallic compound with the formula [(C5(CH3)5RhCl2)]2, commonly abbreviated [Cp*RhCl2]2 This dark red air-stable diamagnetic solid is a reagent in organometallic chemistry.

 Structure and preparation

 The compound has idealized C2h symmetry.
-Each metal centre is pseudo-octahedral.
+Each metal centre is pseudooctahedral.

 The compound is prepared by the reaction of rhodium trichloride trihydrate and pentamethylcyclopentadiene in hot methanol, from which the product precipitates: